beaucave/TheSunUnderground/docs/index.md

 It is worth noting that there is no generalization for Shades or their Domains.
 Two Shades may happen to be similar, but none are identical.
 This is to say: get creative!
 A Shade could be a robotic consciousness that exists in a domain of endless cables and spare parts accessed by hitting the wrong button.
 A Shade could also be a starving animal whose domain is woven into a local forest, where visitors to the forest slip and out of reality as they follow a trail.

 ### Lack of Benefit
 Magic in The Sun Underground is not a good thing.
 It is not something that creates good; it does not engender community, or kindness, or progress.
-Magic is a thing to be survived but not fully escaped.
+Magic is a thing to be survived, but not fully escaped.